hzqst/MetaHookSv/README.md

 ### CommunicationDemo (Sven Co-op only)

 This plugin exposes an interface to communicate with Sven Co-op server.

+### DontFlushSoundCache (Sven Co-op only)

+This plugin prevents client from flushing soundcache at `retry` (engine issues `retry` command everytime when HTTP download progress is finished), make it possible to  preserve soundcache txt downloaded from fastdl resource server (sv_downloadurl).

+The fastdl procedure only works when game server uploads current map's soundcache txt to the fastdl resource server.
+(I am using AliyunOSS)

+The reason why I made this plugin is because transfering soundcache txt via UDP netchannel is really not a good idea as server bandwidth and file IO resource is expensive.

 ### ABCEnchance (third-party) (Sven Co-op only)